Wire-crested thorntail

 The wire-crested thorntail (Discosura popelairii) is a hummingbird in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
-It is found in Colombia, Ecuador, Peru, and possibly Bolivia.
+It is found in humid forests in the Andean foothills of Colombia, Ecuador, Peru, and possibly Bolivia.

 Taxonomy and systematics

 The wire-crested thorntail and three other species were at one time placed in genus Popelairia but since the late 1900s that genus has been merged into the present Discosura.
 Some authors have further merged Discosura into Lophornis but this treatment has not been widely accepted.
 The species is monotypic.

 Description

 The wire-crested thorntail is one of the smallest birds on Earth, with a mature weight of about 2.5 g.
-Males are about 11.4 cm long and females about 7.5 to 8.2 cm.
+Males are about 11.4 cm long, including tail extension, and females about 7.5 to 8.2 cm.
 Adults of both sexes have coppery green upperparts with a white band across the rump.
 Males have a glittering green crown with a thin hair-like crest.
 Its gorget is iridescent green, the flanks brownish with a white patch, and the rest of the underparts black.
 The tail is steely blue with white feather shafts, deeply forked, and the outer feathers are very narrow which with the crest give the species its common name.
 The female does not have the crest.
 It has a broad white streak on the cheek.
 Its underparts are black with a white patch on the flank.
 Its tail is short, only slightly forked, and bluish black with white tips.
 Juveniles are similar to the adult female.